Lilly's Art

 The focal point of the castle grounds and the composition is the Neptune fountain, whose two spouts are brought to life by an automaton every quarter of an hour.
 The illusion of bubbling water is created with the help of two rotating painted metal discs, which are connected to the movement by long strings with pulleys and are triggered by the striking mechanism.

-The Roman god Neptune (Greek: Poseidon) is the lord of the sea and all flowing waters.
-His most important attribute, the trident, was often used as a hunting weapon for fishing in ancient times.
-In addition to dolphins (Neptune’s messengers), the fountain also depicts sea nymphs (Nereids), who also belong to the god’s entourage.
+Neptune (Greek: Poseidon) is depicted with his most important attribute, the trident.
+In ancient times, this was often used as a hunting weapon for fishing.
+The fountain shows dolphins, the messengers of Neptune, as well as sea nymphs (Nereids) who also belong to the god’s entourage.
 The fountain sculpture depicted here is inspired by the numerous Neptune fountains that have been created since the Renaissance, but is particularly close to the Neptune figure in the arcaded fish basins of Kremsmünster Abbey (Jakob Prandtauer, early 18th century).

 The movement with verge escapement has a Viennese quarter strike on wire gongs.
 The wire gong bracket is stamped with „Martin Miller & Sohn“ – a well-known Viennese manufacturer of clock components active in the first half of the 19th century.
 Such a stamp is a rarity and an indication of the authenticity of the mechanical technology of this Viennese picture clock.
 A musical movement with one tune rounds off this horological work of art.